Legal & Court Judgments

 The Radar: Three Signals Worth Watching

-Hegarty, Geary & Ward v Revenue Commissioners — The CGT Case That Rewrote the Rules
+[2026] IEHC 59 Hegarty, Geary & Ward v Revenue Commissioners — Revenue's Anti-Avoidance Toolkit Tested

-[2026] IEHC 59, delivered by Mr Justice Quinn on 5 February 2026, is a Case Stated from the Tax Appeals Commissioner.
-The three taxpayers — John Hegarty, David Geary, and Martin Ward — used Gilt Forward Contracts (GFCs) and Foreign Exchange Contracts for Difference (FECDs) to generate allowable capital losses.
-Revenue argued these transactions were tax avoidance under section 811 of the Taxes Consolidation Act 1997.
-The TAC found in Revenue's favour.
-The High Court found the TAC erred in law on multiple questions.
+Delivered by Justice Quinn on 5 February 2026, this is a Case Stated from the Tax Appeals Commissioner (TAC) — a procedure where the TAC refers questions of law to the High Court for determination.
+The three taxpayers used Gilt Forward Contracts (GFCs) and Foreign Exchange Contracts for Difference (FECDs) in transactions structured with Schroders & Co.
+Ltd. Revenue invoked section 811 of the Taxes Consolidation Act 1997 — the general anti-avoidance provision — to deny the CGT treatment claimed.
+The TAC sided with Revenue.
+The High Court disagreed on multiple grounds.

 | Issue | TAC Finding | High Court Finding |